 To get started, log into your Fedora 22 via SSH or the VNC Console in cloud.atlantic.net.
-Atlantic.Net Cloud servers are setup as minimal installations in order to avoid having unnecessary packages from being installed and never used.
+Atlantic.Net Cloud servers are set up as minimal installations to avoid having unnecessary packages from being installed and never used.
 Because of this, let’s make sure that your server is fully up-to-date.

 With the server up-to-date, we can continue the installation process on your Fedora 22 server.